 on the coasts of British Columbia, Washington, Oregon, and California.

-People who live in those areas call them "resident whales," and look forward to seeing them.
-The resident whales join up with the migration south in the fall or winter, butthey don't return all the way back to the Arctic in the spring.
+People who live in those areas call them "resident whales," and look forward to seeing them return each spring.
+The resident whales join up with the migration south in the fall or winter.

 Q. When do gray whales make their yearly migration?

 A. In October, the whales begin to leave their feeding grounds in the Bering